omotoyosi-odele/SQL-challenge/README.md

 # Author
 Omotoyosi Odele
 # Objective
-Data modeling, engineering and analysis using SQL
+Data modeling, engineering and analysis using PostgreSQL and Python